uploadcare/file-uploader/upload-blocks/README.md

 # &lt;upload-blocks&gt;

-## 🧩 Use predefined custom elements to build your own file uploading flow!
+## 🧩 Use predefined custom elements to build your own file uploading flow

 > Or dive deeper and create your own beautiful blocks!